Explaining Answers with Entailment Trees: The Dataset

 \subsection{Overall Dataset}

-Due to the large time investment required to generate detailed entailment trees, we author trees for \numenttrees{} randomly selected questions, which include a total of 3,968 discrete entailment steps.
+Due to the large time investment required to generate detailed entailment trees, we author trees for \numenttrees{} randomly selected questions (of the 7,787 in ARC), which include a total of 5,881 discrete entailment steps.
 Overall, approximately 600 (paid) work hours were used to build the dataset.

 Summary statistics for the train, development, and test sets are shown in Table~\ref{dataset-stats}.
-On average, each entailment tree includes 6.6 nodes across 2.7 entailment steps, where each entailment step typically involves 3 facts (two leaves, that combine to entail a conclusion).
-Figure~\ref{fig:tree-statistics} shows histograms of entailment tree size (measured in terms of the number of nodes, and number of entailment steps). \dataset{} includes a diverse range of problem sizes, with approximately half (49\%) of entailment trees representing short entailment problems with one or two entailment steps (typically composed of 3-5 nodes), while the remaining 51\% of trees contain 3-16 entailment steps (up to 27 nodes).
+On average, each entailment tree includes 7.6 nodes across 3.2 entailment steps, where each entailment step typically involves 3 facts (two leaves, that combine to entail a conclusion).
+Figure~\ref{fig:tree-statistics} shows a histogram of entailment tree size (measured in terms of number of entailment steps). \dataset{} includes a diverse range of problem sizes, with half (50\%) of entailment trees representing short entailment problems with one or two entailment steps (typically composed of 3-5 nodes), while the remaining 50\% of trees contain 3-17 entailment steps.

 \Tstrut{\rule{0pt}{2.6ex}} \Bstrut{\rule[-0.9ex]{0pt}{0pt}}

 \definecolor{dthreeblue}{HTML}{1f78b4} \definecolor{dthreered}{HTML}{e31a1c} \definecolor{dthreegreen}{HTML}{33a02c} \definecolor{dthreeorange}{HTML}{ff7f00}